Table of Contents

-Groups of fasciae, on the other hand, surround muscles with the same function and separate as septa intermuscularia antagonistic muscle groups and form individual compartments together with the superficial fascia.
+Groups of fasciae, on the other hand, surround muscles with the same function and separate (as intermuscular septa) antagonistic muscle groups.
+They also form individual compartments together with the superficial fascia.

 The superficial fascia covers all muscles of the trunk and the extremities and separates the subcutis from the musculature.

-Synovial sheaths (Latin: vagina synovialis tendinis) are connective tissue-like guiding tubes of long tendons of extremities that surround the tendon where it rests on bones and pressure is exerted.
-They consists of the stratum fibrosum on the outside which keeps the tendon in its place as well as the stratum synoviale which facilitates the gliding of the tendon inside the tube of connective tissue.
-Vaginae synoviales are particularly important for reducing friction.
-They are found in long tendons in the hand and foot, for instance.
+Synovial sheaths are connective tissue-like guiding tubes of long tendons of the extremities that surround the tendon where it rests on bones and pressure is exerted.
+They consist of the fibrous layer on the outside, which keeps the tendon in its place, as well as the synovial layer, which facilitates the gliding of the tendon inside the tube of connective tissue.
+Synovial sheaths are particularly important for reducing friction.
+They are found in the long tendons in the hand and foot, for instance.

-The sesamoid bone should also be named as special auxiliary structure.
-It starts off as a cartilaginous deposit in the tendon which ossifies later on.
-By raising the insertion angle, the sesamoid can act as hypomochlion (bone protrusion).
+The sesamoid bone is also a special auxiliary structure.
+It starts off as a cartilaginous deposit in the tendon, which ossifies later on.
+By raising the insertion angle, the sesamoid can also act as a supporting structure (bone protrusion).
 It balances out high tension where synovial sheaths alone are insufficient.
 The patella is the largest sesamoid in the human body.

 Aside from muscle stiffness, the pulled muscle is a very common and typical sports injury that can occur in every muscle group.

-A pulled muscle occurs if a muscle ruptures due to strong impact accompanied by bleeding and severe pain.
-Depending on the severity of the injury, even restricted mobility can occur.
+A pulled muscle occurs if a muscle ruptures due to a strong impact, accompanied by bleeding and severe pain.
+Depending on the severity of the injury, restricted mobility could occur.
 Pulled muscles belong among closed muscle injuries since only the muscle is affected and no external signs are visible.
-Principally, it is not an actual injury of the muscle but a hardening of the muscle since the muscle tonus is impaired.
+Principally, it is not an actual injury of the muscle but a hardening of the muscle since it is the muscle tonus that is impaired.

-Especially in contact sports, the m. quadriceps femoris on the front side of the leg (extensor of the leg) is often at risk.
-Basketball players, on the other hand, rather have difficulties with the upper arm or shoulder musculature.
+In contact sports, the quadriceps femoris on the front side of the leg (extensor of the leg) is often at risk.
+Basketball players, on the other hand, rather have difficulties with the upper arm or shoulder muscles.

-This injury is treated with the help of the RICE therapy.
+This injury is treated with the help of RICE therapy.